javakishore-veleti/trade-book-load-test-master/README.md

 ## Overview

 Welcome to the **Trade Book Load Test Master (using AWS Native Services)** repository.
 This central hub contains documentation, guidelines, and links to all repositories associated with the load testing of the Trade Book CRUD API services.
-The project includes multiple components developed in Java and .NET, utilizing various tools and technologies, leveraging AWS native services, to ensure a comprehensive and effective load testing strategy.
+The project includes multiple components developed in Java and .NET, utilizing various tools and technologies, and AWS native services to ensure a comprehensive and effective load-testing strategy.

 ## Project Architecture